Witiko/jBus/README.md

     Not quite.
 While it is true that you can store data in the [`localStorage`][localStorage] and [`sessionStorage`][sessionStorage] objects and any listener will be notified about your changes, you can only store textual data, whereas a [custom events][CustomEvent]-based architecture (like jBus) allows you to pass around any kind of data including functions along with their [scope chain][Multiply-nested functions], which doesn't survive serialization to string.

     By the same token, [storage events][] *do* offer functionality, which cannot be achieved using [custom events][CustomEvent].
-Since the contents of the [`localStorage`][localStorage] and [`sessionStorage`][sessionStorage] objects are specific to a protocol and a domain, any changes to either of these objects will emit a [storage event][storage events] in any open window or iframe containing a document from the given protocol and domain.
-This allows for functionality such as pausing the music playback in all windows other than the current one (as implemented by <http://soundcloud.com>).
+Since the [`localStorage`][localStorage] object is specific to a protocol and a domain (hereinafter an origin), any change to the object will emit a [storage event][storage events] in any open window / iframe containing the [`localStorage`][localStorage] object of the given origin other than the event  dispatcher.
+This allows for functionality such as pausing music playback in all windows other than the current one (as implemented by [soundcloud.com](http://soundcloud.com)).
 By contrast, a [custom events][CustomEvent]-based architecture (like jBus) only allows for event dispatchment within the original window and other windows and iframes, to which there is a reference.

     It should now be clear that [custom events][CustomEvent]-based architectures (like jBus) and [storage events][]-based architectures each offer capabilities, which are mutually complementary, rather than one being a subset of the other.